-Ghana is Switzerland's most important trade partner in sub-Saharan Africa: in 2016 Switzerland had a volume of trade with Ghana amounting to CHF 2.38 billions (CHF 2.31 billions in imports, CHF 34.2 million in exports).
-In this context it is working to improve human rights compliance in Ghana's extractive industries sector.
-Ghana is, in particular, Switzerland's most important supplier of cocoa and its second most important supplier of pineapple.
+Ghana is Switzerland's most important trade partner in sub-Saharan Africa.
+In 2017 Switzerland had a volume of trade with Ghana amounting to CHF 1.83 billion, of which gold imports from Ghana into Switzerland accounted for more than 90%.
+In this context Switzerland is working to improve human rights compliance in Ghana's extractive industries sector.
+Furthermore, Ghana is Switzerland's most important supplier of cocoa and its second most important supplier of pineapple.

-Swiss exports to Ghana consist largely of machinery, in particular equipment for food processing (grain processing, cocoa, chocolate) and pharmaceutical products.
+Swiss exports to Ghana consist largely of pharmaceutical products, machinery and beauty products.

 Cooperation in education, research and innovation

 Students from Ghana also have an opportunity to take part in the MOOCs (massive open online courses) organised by the Swiss Federal Institute of Technology Lausanne (EPFL).
 Four thousand students signed up for these courses in 2016.

 Scholars and artists from Ghana can apply to the State Secretariat for Education, Research and Innovation (SERI) for Swiss Government Excellence Scholarships.

 Promotion of peace and human security

 Switzerland supports the Kofi Annan International Peacekeeping Training Centre (KAIPTC) in Teshie (Accra).
 Several members of the Swiss Army teach at KAIPTC since 2006.
 The Swiss contribution to KAIPTC supports the organisation in fulfilling its function as a competence centre for civil and military peacekeeping.
 The centre conducts research and offers training programmes.
 Since 2003 KAIPTC has held more than 170 courses covering a wide variety of peacekeeping topics.